 #27.
 Write a Compelling Meta Description

-Meta title will catch the person’s attention.
-Meta description, on the other hand, will make a promise about the content that will convince the reader to click.
+The meta title will catch the person’s attention, while the meta description, on the other hand, will make a promise about the content that will convince the reader to click.

 Include the keyword in the meta description, and explain what information the person will find on the page.